 - Be kind to yourself and realise you don't have to be perfect all of the time

 - Get familiar with the best substitutes for meat, dairy and eggs

 - Research vegan recipes for your favourite dishes

 - Get to know what's available in your local supermarket

 - Think about cooking food that’s naturally vegan like lots of Indian, Italian or South East Asian recipes

-Stephen and David Flynn, authors of The Happy Pear: Recipes for Happiness and owners of The Happy Pear Cafe in Ireland
+Stephen and David Flynn, authors of multiple cookbooks, including Recipes for Happiness, Vegan Cooking for Everyone, and latest release The Happy Health Plan, and owners of The Happy Pear Cafe in Ireland

 Becoming a vegan isn’t an all or nothing kind of thing.
 Many people jump straight in and they throw away their leather belt and shoes and stop eating honey, but we’ve found it works best if you choose to be kind to yourself and take it easy.